aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 - **Payment Options:** Includes Cash on Delivery, with planned support for **Credit Card** and **PayPal**.
 - **Printable Invoices:** Customers can generate and print PDF invoices for their orders.
 - **Automated Email Notifications:** Customers automatically receive emails for important order updates (e.g., confirmation, rejection, admin's notes).
-- **Reviews:** Customers will be able to leave reviews (Stars and a Comment) in products that has been delivered.
+- **Reviews:** Customers will be able to leave reviews (Stars rate and a Comment) in products and sets that has been delivered.

 ---